C# Struct: Everything you need to know

 - Structs are useful for representing small pieces of data.

-- When designing your own types, be sure to consider if their functionality fits better in a struct or class structure.
+- When designing your types, be sure to consider if their functionality fits better in a struct or class structure.

-- Having default parameterless constructor for structs in C# 10.0 makes it much easier to define types without repeating code.
+- Having a default parameterless constructor for structs in C# 10.0 makes it much easier to define types without repeating code.

 ref

-- When to use structs?
+- How to use a struct?

-- Struct vs Class
+- Struct Use Cases

 - Read-only structs